axa-ch-webhub-cloud/pattern-library/README.md

 - By.id
 - By.className
-- By.cssSelektor
+- By.cssSelector

 ## Dealing with F(lash) O(f) U(nstyled) C(ontent)

-As described in [ARCHITECTURE.md](https://github.com/axa-ch-webhub-cloud/pattern-library/tree/develop/ARCHITECTURE.md), FOUC can be mitigated by using the CSSpseudo selector: `:not(:defined)`.
+As described in [ARCHITECTURE.md](https://github.com/axa-ch-webhub-cloud/pattern-library/tree/develop/ARCHITECTURE.md), FOUC can be mitigated by using the CSS pseudo-selector: `:not(:defined)`.
 Below please find an example of how we can show to the user that the `<axa-footer>` is not yet defined (pulsating blocks).
 The selector `:not(:defined)` won't work in **IE11** and therefore there won't have any effect on it.
 Following the principle of graceful degradation, this is fine, since the only downside in **IE11** is that it doesn't look as good as the other browsers while no real functionality has been lost.

 ```html
 <style>